I'm a music lover with an interest in animals, especially pet turtles.

 - small fish

 - reptile stick food

 It may be best to supplement baby painted turtles' diets with natural animal foods and move more toward the stick food as the baby grows older.
-Babies need fed more often than adults.
+Babies need to be fed more often than adults.
 Adults you can feed twice a week.

 Painted turtles are some of the easiest turtles to take care of.
-You can buy fish or worms at the bait store or pet store to give it some fresh food, but stick food works well mostly.
-Of course you can find your own worms and bugs outside to feed your turtle too.
+You can buy fish or worms at the bait store or pet store to give it some fresh food, but stick food works well (mostly).
+Of course, you can find your own worms and bugs outside to feed your turtle, too.

 What Box Turtles Eat

 It can be difficult to get box turtles to eat.
 Temperature as well as humidity and the environment at large can affect the box turtle's appetite.
 Box turtles eat a variety of foods, and that is what you want to aim for when feeding them.

 Box turtles live more of their life on land.
 Because their living environment is different, they eat differently than aquatic turtles.
 Their natural food sources include:

 Read More From Pethelpful